Teen driver in NY crash that killed 5 children didn’t have a permit, officials say

 The 2021 Nissan Rogue SUV driven by Malik Smith, 16, was driving “at normal speed” at 12:20 a.m.
 Sunday on the Hutchinson River Parkway, Westchester County Executive George Latimer said at a news conference.
 However, just past the Mamaroneck Road overpass, the SUV, which was rented, “continued in a straight line [and] hit a boulder and a tree head-on,” according to Latimer.
 The crash also set the SUV on fire.

-The impact killed five of the six people on board.
+The impact killed five of the six people in the SUV.
 Smith, the driver, died from blunt force trauma, according to an autopsy.
 Investigators found the other deaths were from the same cause.

 Investigators have concluded that Smith had either been distracted while driving or had fallen asleep, Latimer said.
 He’d been driving from somewhere outside of Westchester County, which would have meant the vehicle had gone at least 10 miles, said Latimer.
 The group may have driven from a family event or from a mall in either New Jersey or New York, according to investigators.